 Investing money in the stock market can be fantastic, but you should also consider investing in the real estate market.

-There is a reason why it is the most popular asset class for Canadians to invest in: people like to invest in things they can touch and see.
+There is a reason why it is one of the most popular asset class for Canadians to invest in: people like to invest in things they can touch and see.

 Stocks can be a bit of an abstract concept for many people.
 There is an emotional connection to real estate that can develop that you just don’t get from buying stocks in a company!